jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 Make sure you retain the `export default extension;` line in the file.
 Now build the extension again and refresh the JupyterLab browser tab.
 Run the *Random xkcd comic* command more than once without closing the panel.
 The comic should update each time you execute the command.
 Close the panel, run the command, and it should both reappear and show a new comic.

-If anything is amiss, compare your code with https://github.com/parente/jupyterlab_xkcd/blob/d7a7207efc526a096bd307d9fbafc686b763cbd9/src/index.ts to debug.
+If anything is amiss, compare your code with the [04-refactor-and-refresh tag](https://github.com/parente/jupyterlab_xkcd/tree/04-refactor-and-refresh) to debug.
 Once it's working properly, commit it.

 ```bash
 git add .